docteurklein/xhprof-analyze/README.md

     php example/bench1.php | bin/import-xhprof "profile1"
     # improve stuff...
     php example/bench1.php | bin/import-xhprof "profile2"
+    php example/bench1.php | bin/import-xhprof "profile3" wt 1000000 # only import calls that take more than 1s

 ### Compare 2 profiles by wall time for calls that take more than 100ms

     bin/compare profile1 profile2 wt 100000 | xdot -

-### Display one profile graph
+### Display one profile graph with wall time, count and memory usage

-    bin/profile profile1 wt 100000 | xdot -
+    bin/profile profile1 wt,ct,mu 100000 | xdot -

 ## Metrics:

 You can provide a comma-separated list of metrics to the scripts.
-This will generate separate arrows for each metric.

 Example: